lililill/apollo-otherDB/docs/en/README.md

 The .Net SDK does not rely on any framework and can run in all .Net runtime environments.

-For more detials of the product introduction, please refer [Introduction to Apollo Configuration Center](https://ctripcorp.github.io/apollo/#/zh/design/apollo-introduction).
+For more details of the product introduction, please refer [Introduction to Apollo Configuration Center](https://ctripcorp.github.io/apollo/#/zh/design/apollo-introduction).

 For local demo purpose, please refer [Quick Start](https://ctripcorp.github.io/apollo/#/zh/deployment/quick-start).